 Know the Opiate Overdose Timeline

 An opiate overdose can happen very quickly.
-People have opioid receptors in the brain, central and peripheral nervous systems and the gastrointestinal tract.
+People have opioid receptors in the brain, central and peripheral nervous systems, and gastrointestinal tract.
 To understand the opiate overdose timeline, you have to understand what taking too many opiates does to the body.
 The receptors can become full within seconds, causing the body to react dramatically.
 If a person is unconscious from an opioid overdose, time is essential.
-Narcan is a medication that opens up the opioid receptors, reversing the impact of the opioid overdose.
-It is used by emergency responders all the time when an opiate overdose is suspected, and it has saved countless lives.
-It can take seconds for a person to go from awake to unconscious with fentanyl, and death occurs within a few minutes without treatment.